Tree and Woodland Plans and Projects

 A plan is being prepared to guide the management of all the woodland and individual trees owned and managed by West Lothian Council across Livingston.

-The report and maps below provide information on the woods and the issues being considered as part of the Long-term Forest Plan along with initial, outline proposals.
+The report and maps below provide information on the woods and the issues being considered, along with initial, outline proposals.

 A summary of the main aspects of the report are given here:-